cirrus-geo/cirrus-geo/cloudformation/README.md

 updates.

 > [!NOTE]
-> Sometimes localstack can get into a broken state when trying to
+> Sometimes LocalStack can get into a broken state when trying to
-> apply/rollback bad CloudFormation, such as ehen using localstack to test
+> apply/rollback bad CloudFormation, such as when using LocalStack to test
 > CloudFormation changes during development.
 If the `deploy` command results in
-> the system entering an unrecoverable state, restarting localstack by
+> the system entering an unrecoverable state, restarting LocalStack by
 > re-running `docker compose up -d -V`  and redeploying from the bootstrap
 > stage will be required.